wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-agile-software-development.md

 # Agile software development with Azure #

 In this tutorial, you will learn how to create high-scale complex applications with [Azure Web App](/home/features/web-site/) in a way that supports [agile software development](https://en.wikipedia.org/wiki/Agile_software_development).
+It assumes that you already

 Limitations in technical processes can often stand in the way of successful implementation of agile methodologies.
 Azure with features such as [continuous publishing](/documentation/articles/web-sites-publish-source-control), [staging environments](/documentation/articles/web-sites-staged-publishing) (slots), and [monitoring](/documentation/articles/web-sites-monitor), when coupled wisely with the orchestration and management of deployment in [Azure Resource Manager](/documentation/articles/resource-group-overview), can be part of a great solution for developers who embrace agile software development.